bskrainka/bskrainka.github.io/consulting.md

 ###  Conference speaking

-When I speak at a conference, I deliver entertaining talks packed with usefull knowledge and skills that participants can immediately apply to their problems.
+When I speak at a conference, I deliver entertaining talks packed with useful knowledge and skills that participants can immediately apply to their problems.
 To get a sense of my style, [watch](https://youtu.be/kex-UXZTGU4) my presentation on [Correctness in Data Science](https://youtu.be/kex-UXZTGU4)